 ACKNOWLEDGEMENTS

 I never expected my road to a Ph.D. to be as lengthy, turbulent, traumatic, and full of unexpected twists and turns…all compounded by very emotional circumstances surrounding the sudden and unexpected death of my former committee chair Dr. Peter J. Lamb.
-Miraculously, I’ve survived all this.
-And from it, I’ve emerged as a stronger, more confident meteorologist and human being.
-I’ve learned that academic and career achievement is important and highly valued by many.
-But I’ve also learned of the value of my fellow man and the importance of helping others in their time of need and in pursuit of their academic and career goals.
+Miraculously, I survived it all.
+And from it, I have emerged as a stronger, more confident meteorologist and human being.
+I have also learned that academic and career achievement is important and highly valued by many.
+But I have also learned the value of my fellow man and the importance of helping others in their time of need and in pursuit of their academic and career goals.
 I have the OU School of Meteorology and the National Weather Service to thank for this.

-I couldn’t have made it on this journey without the support of some amazing people.
+I could not have made it on this journey without the support of some amazing people.
 Dr. Lance Leslie has been supportive of my academic aspirations ever since I first took one of his courses in 2007.
-I’ve always admired his love for weather and through time I’ve come to appreciate the value and importance he places on the success of his students.
+I have always admired his love for weather and through time I have come to appreciate the value and importance he places on the success of his students.
 Dr. Leslie was always aware of my ability to perform research and attain a Ph.D. and had faith in me.
 He was aware of the various challenges I faced and the words “don’t give up” resonate with me as clearly now as they did when he first said them to me at one of the most difficult points along the journey.
-I can’t overstate how grateful I am that he assumed chairmanship of my dissertation committee in the wake of the tragic circumstances regarding the passing of Dr. Lamb.
+I cannot overstate how grateful I am that he assumed chairmanship of my dissertation committee in the wake of the tragic passing of Dr. Lamb.
 My hope is that my career can be a reflection of the powerful investment he has made in my academic career and my life.

 My family has been a “rock” for me throughout this process.
-My mother, Dorothy, was an amazing example of unfailing love for me throughout this process and constantly expressed her support and pride in me no matter the circumstances.
+My mother, Dorothy, was an amazing example of unfailing love throughout this process and constantly expressed her support and pride in me no matter the circumstances.
 There were times when it seemed as if she knew just what to say at the perfect time to help me move forward with peace and optimism that somehow everything would be okay.
 My aunt, Vera, and my dad, Ray, were also constant sources of support.
 Their prayers, their visits, and phone calls were all reminders that even though I was fighting an uphill battle, I was never fighting that battle alone.

 Several other individuals had key roles in helping me along the road to the degree.
 Luwanda Byrd was a constant source of encouragement, strength, and compassion throughout the Ph.D. journey.
 Dr. Lesley Rankin-Hill always had an open-door policy for her students and I took full advantage of that, relying on her for advice at critical junctures during the dissertation process.
 Dr. Amelia Adams was a source of experience and constant positivity regarding the challenges I faced in the dissertation program.
 These three ladies were not only helpful with regard to navigating the Ph.D. process, but also in helping me to grieve the unexpected loss of Dr. Lamb.
 They are truly outstanding individuals and I am forever grateful for their willingness to help me in my time of need.